maheshshinde/PaymentGateway/readme.md

 ### Project Architecture:
 I have implemented the CQRS and MediatR patterns, adhering to SOLID design principles to ensure a robust and flexible architecture.

+The current project solutions may exhibit a monolithic structure, largely due to the existing requirement of implementing two endpoints.
+However, there is an opportunity to enhance scalability and deployment efficiency by logically segregating the Bank service, Validation service, and data masking service.
+This segregation would enable independent deployment and scaling of these components.

+Furthermore, our current approach of utilizing a single database implementation limits the advantages that the CQRS (Command Query Responsibility Segregation) pattern can offer.
+To harness the benefits of the CQRS pattern, we can easily partition write and read operations into separate services.
+This strategic separation would allow us to exploit the advantages of the CQRS pattern while retaining a cohesive architecture.

 ### Project solution structure:
 The project's structure will be based on the Clean Architecture principles outlined in Uncle Bob's blog (https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 *	**Paymentgateway.API**: This layer houses the API controllers responsible for handling incoming HTTP requests and returning responses.
 It serves as the entry point for external clients to interact with the application.